rraval/PressPlay/README.md

 * Removed "Authors" tab.
 Redundant for single author blogs like mine.
 Someday I'll make the sidebar tabs customizable through theme options.

-* Style changes &emdash; true fluid width.
+* Style changes: true fluid width.
 Fixes a bug where a right sidebar goes below posts if the window isn't wide enough.

 * Pages reference "/favicon.ico" in the *root of your site*.